cycloptux/GiselleBot-Documentation/docs/source/twitter.rst

 By default, each tweet will be posted to the webhook by using the Twitter account username as author, and Twitter avatar as Discord profile picture.
 These settings (and other details) can be customized for each stream.

+Tweet URLs will be posted to Discord, while the tweet preview will leverage the native parsing of Twitter content offered by Discord.

 |bot_prefix|\ twthook
 ---------------------